delta-io/delta/README.md

 ## Roadmap

 Delta Lake is a recent open source project based on technology developed at Databricks.
-We plan to open-source all APIs that are required to correctly run Spark programs that read and write Delta tables.
+We plan to open-source all APIs that are required to correctly run Spark programs that read and write Delta Lake tables.
 For a detailed timeline on this effort see the [project roadmap](https://github.com/delta-io/delta/milestones).

 # Building